673end/673end/README.md

 ### Research Interests

-In terms of psychology, I am attempting to contribute to suicide risk screening.
-I enjoy using psychological models and machine learning algorithms for research on psychological methods.
-I am trying to develop new risk screening methods.
+Within the realm of psychology, my focus is on advancing suicide risk screening methodologies.
+I am dedicated to utilizing psychological models in conjunction with machine learning algorithms to enhance our research in psychological assessment techniques.
+My goal is to innovate and develop more effective risk screening tools.

  ---
 <img width='400' align="right" src="https://media1.giphy.com/media/13HgwGsXF0aiGY/giphy.gif">